Boxing World C'ships: Debutant Akash Kumar enters semis; secures India's first medal in Belgrade | Sports-Games

 Hardened by difficult circumstances in his personal life, young boxer Akash Kumar (54kg) secured India's first medal at the ongoing AIBA Men's World Championships here on Tuesday by advancing to the semifinals with a superb win over former Olympic silver-medallist Yoel Finol Rivas of Venezuela.

-The 21-year-old Akash, who is a reigning national champion, prevailed 5-0 with a fabulous performance which was a perfect mix of powerful punching and great showmanship.
+However, Narender Berwal (+92kg) bowed out of the competition, out-maneuvered by Azerbaijan's Mahammad Abdullayev.
+Berwal lost 0-5 But before that, the 21-year-old Akash prevailed 5-0 with a fabulous performance which was a perfect mix of powerful punching and great showmanship.

 The fearless youngster scored on counter-attacks with a non-existent guard and taunted his opponent, all this while staying out of his range with terrific pace and footwork.
 Even a cut above his right eye could not slow him down or force him to raise his guard. ''My strategy was to attack from word go, I took the first round with that and in the second, I had to protect my cut as well, while going forward, which I managed to do,'' Akash said after the triumph.